 SEO will always be a hot topic so long as search engines like Google are around.
-The problem that nonprofits face is how to fit into the equation.
-There’s so much information on the internet that it’s easy for people to get lost.
-Things can seem so confusing or hard that SEO for nonprofits just doesn’t seem practical… but we promise it’s worth the effort!
+The problem organizations face is how to fit SEO into the fundraising equation.
+With so much information for you to get lost in, SEO for nonprofits often doesn’t seem practical, but we promise it’s worth the effort!

-We’re here to help nonprofits understand the basics so they can adopt the right strategy.
+Once you understand the basics, you can start adopting the right strategy for your nonprofit.
 We’ll focus on Google throughout this article, as it dominates the search engine market.
 But don’t worry, the same concepts apply to the other search engines!

 What is SEO?

-The screenshot below is an example of organic listings.
-On the left is a web page organic listing (for the Qgiv home page), which is the primary listing in Google searches.
-On the right is Qgiv’s local listing.
-You’ll see an image from Qgiv’s website, location on Google maps, company name, address, hours, etc. This is our Google My Business profile.
-We’ll learn more about these later!
+The screenshot above is an example of organic listings.
+On the left is an organic web page listing (for the Qgiv home page), which is the primary listing in Google searches.
+On the right is Qgiv’s Google My Business profile.
+You’ll see an image from Qgiv’s website, our location on Google maps, full company name, address, hours, reviews, Q&As, reviews, and more.

 How does SEO work?